 The Connection Centre relies on the caring and concern of our entire community to continue to serve those experiencing homelessness.

-To donate or volunteer please contact the Connection Centre Coordinators:
+To donate goods or volunteer with a Connection Centre, please contact them directly at:

 ~ Email: firstname.lastname@example.org